 Of the services that do require prior authorization, many include high-cost services or procedures, or services that may be considered unnecessary all together, making the authorization window a critical time period for preventing rejections and denials.
 But with increasing regulatory requirements and the added complexity of value-based care coming into play, claims management has only become more complicated for healthcare providers to manage.
 And as these value-based care models begin to replace traditional fee-for-service structures, healthcare organizations are anticipating added strain on their already-declining claim reimbursement rates.

-Tackling the Problem: Hospitals are optimizing the process with AI and Automation
+Tackling the problem: Hospitals are optimizing the process with AI & automation

 Meet Olive, the only AI workforce built specifically for healthcare.

 Olive was designed to interact with EMRs, insurance portals, and other healthcare applications the same way a human would – only faster, smarter, and more securely.

 The best part?
 Olive automates common claims management processes 24/7, never fatigues, and is less error-prone than a human.